hhas/SwiftAutomation/doc-source/6 application-objects.md

 When you create an Application object by application name, bundle id or creator type, SwiftAutomation uses LaunchServices to locate an application matching that description.
 If you have more than one copy of the same application installed, you can identify the one you want by providing its full path, otherwise LaunchServices will identify the newest copy for you.

-SwiftAutomation identifies locally run applications by their process ids so it's possible to control multiple versions of an application running at the same time if their Application objects are created using process ids or `eppc://` URLs.
+SwiftAutomation targets local running applications by process ID, so it's possible to have multiple copies/versions of an application running at the same time if their Application objects are created using process IDs (or `eppc://` URLs that include pid).

 ### Checking if an application is running